 Vending machines are located throughout the College Center and other buildings on campus.
 Service is available whenever the buildings are open.
 Food vending machines are located in all buildings.

 Catering is available for all on-campus and campus related functions.
-Information concerning the planning of such events may be obtained by contacting the Operations Office, extension 571.
+Information concerning the planning of such events may be obtained by contacting the Operations Office, extension 2250 or 2253.